sengkchu/gpu-analytics/README.md

 + Install packages `pip install -r requirements.txt`.
 + Start the application `python3 app.py`.
 + Enter http://localhost:5000/ in your web browser to use the application locally.

+### Running the App on a VPS (Ubuntu/Digital Ocean/Cloudflare):
+Check my website for a tutorial coming soon! https://codingdisciple.com/.